dl: cannot pass double value correctly on all x86_64 systems

 "Microsoft x64 calling convention" and "AMD64 ABI convention"

 I guess it is extremely hard to fix this.

-Updated by tenderlovemaking (Aaron Patterson) almost 10 years ago
+Updated by tenderlovemaking (Aaron Patterson) over 12 years ago

 - Status changed from Assigned to Closed

 - ruby -v set to ruby 1.9.2dev (2010-02-03 trunk 26544) [x86_64-darwin10.2.0]

 DL now uses libffi for function calling.
 Steer clear of using CFunc#call.
 Use Function#call instead, and you will use libffi which will deal with x86_64 systems.